sandarenu/kubernetes_learning/readme.md

     nodePort: 30080
 ```

-After configuring and creating the serive you can access your APIs using kubernetes internal IP.
+After configuring and creating the serice you can access your APIs using kubernetes internal IP.
 Use following to find that internal IP.
 ```
 > kubectl describe node minikube | grep InternalIP
 InternalIP:  192.168.49.2